 Located at Cardinal Woods Subdivision at 8 Hawthorne Road

-The tennis courts at Mono College Park are reserved for Pickle Ball on Wednesday & Friday mornings, from 9 a.m. until 12 p.m.
+The tennis courts at Mono College Park are reserved for Pickle Ball on Tuesday & Friday mornings, from 9 a.m. until 12 p.m. and Thursday evenings from 7 until 9 p.m.
 Pickle Ball lines have been painted on the tennis courts.

 Mono Centre Park Courts

 Located at 754483 Mono Centre Road

 The Mono Centre Park courts are open to public with a pass at the following times:

 Passes can be purchased from the Town Hall and cost $30 per year.